galasa-dev/automation/README.md

 This task clones a repository from the provided URL into the workspace.

+More documentation to be written.

 ### git-status

-This task provides the status of a pr build - whether it passed or failed - and updates the pull request on GitHub with this status.
+This task provides the status of a pull request build - whether it passed or failed - and updates the pull request on GitHub with this status.

+The parameters for this task are extracted from the payload of the webhook.
+These are then passed as parameters to the Go program build-images/github-status/main.go that will then output the appropriate status on the pull request on GitHub.

 Parameters:
-We pass the status of the tasks from a pipeline.
+- The status of the tasks from the pipeline.
-We get the prUrl, statusesUrl and IssueUrl from the webhook.
-These are then passed as parameters to the Go program build-images/github-status/main.go that will then output the appropriate status on the pull request on GitHub.
+- prUrl, the URL of the pull request on Github.
+- statusesUrl, the URL to return the status of the build to the pull request via a POST request.
+- issueUrl, the URL to return comments to the pull request via a POST request.

-This task uses the custom ghgstatus image stored in [harbor](harbor.galasa.dev/common/ghgstatus
+This task uses the custom ghgstatus image stored in [harbor](https://harbor.galasa.dev/harbor/projects/5/repositories/ghgstatus/artifacts-tab)

 ### git-verify

-This task is to verify that a user who opens a pr into a repository, is an approved code-committer or code-admin.
+This task is used to verify that a user who opens a pull request into a repository, is an approved code-committer or code-admin, before proceeding with a build.

+The parameters for this task are extracted from the payload of the webhook.
+These are then passed as parameters to the Go program build-images/github-verify/main.go that will then output the appropriate message to the pull request on GitHub.

 Parameters:
-We get the userId, prUrl and action from the webhook.
-These are then passed as parameters to the Go program build-images/github-verify/main.go that will then output the appropriate status on the pull request on GitHub.
+- The userId of the Github user who has opened the pull request.
+- The prUrl, the URL of the pull request on Github.
+- The action, describes whether the pull request is opened, closed, synchronized etc.

+This task uses the ghgverify Go program to first verify that the action is a supported one.
+It then checks if the userId is in the approved group.
+It then returns to the pull request whether the build has been submitted, or if an admin needs to approve.

-This task uses the custom ghgverify image stored in [harbor](harbor.galasa.dev/common/ghgverify)
+This task uses the custom ghgverify image stored in [harbor](https://harbor.galasa.dev/harbor/projects/5/repositories/ghgverify/artifacts-tab)

-### go-make
+### make

-This task is to purely perform the shell command 'make'.
+This task is used to perform the shell command 'make all' and execute a Makefile.

+Parameters:
-The task's only paramter is directory that we are performing the make command in.
+- The directory to perform the 'make all' command in.

-It uses the official GoLang image from DockerHub to be able to perform Go commands.
+This task uses the official GoLang image from DockerHub.

 ### gradle-build

-This task performs a gradle build.
+This task performs a Gradle build.
 It is generic and allows for parameters to dictacte the exact functionality of the build.
 Therefore, it is a highly reusable task.

 Parameters:
-We pass the 'context' which is the directory where you want the gradle build to take place (where the gradle.build file is).
+- The 'context' which is the directory where you want the Gradle build to take place (where the gradle.build file is).
-We pass in an array, 'build-args', for any additional arguments we like to pass to gradle.
-We have this parameter to keep the gradle-build task as generic as possible so it can be used in any build situation that requires gradle.
+- An array, 'build-args', is used to pass any additional arguments to the Gradle build.
+This parameter is to keep the gradle-build task as generic as possible so it can be used in any build situation that requires Gradle.
-We then finally pass in the command we want to use such as 'publish' or 'build'
+- The command to use in the build such as 'publish' or 'build'.

-We pull and use the offical gradle image from DockerHub in order to perform the gradle commands.
+This task uses the offical Gradle image from DockerHub in order to perform the Gradle commands.

 ### kaniko-builder

 This task allows you to build and push docker images within a kubernetes cluster or container.

 Parameters:
-The dockerfilePath is the path to the dockerfile needed for the build.
+- The dockerfilePath is the path to the Dockerfile needed for the build.
-The imageName is the name of the image that the task is going to build.
+- The imageName is the name of the image that the task is going to build.
-The noPush parameter allows you to choose whether you want to push the image built to the given destination (imageName).
+- The noPush parameter allows you to choose whether you want to push the image built to the given destination (imageName).
-We pass an array, 'build-args', to pass any arguments needed into the dockerfile.
+- The array, 'buildArgs', is used to pass any arguments needed into the Dockerfile.

 The task uses kaniko-executor image to perform kaniko commands.
-We store this in [harbor](harbor.galasa.dev/common/kaniko-executor).
+This image is stored in [harbor](https://harbor.galasa.dev/harbor/projects/5/repositories/kaniko-executor/artifacts-tab).

 ### maven-build

-This task performs a maven build.
+This task performs a Maven build.
 It is generic and allows for parameters to dictacte the exact functionality of the build.
 Therefore, it is a highly reusable task.

 Parameters:
-We pass the 'context' which is the directory where you want the maven build to take place (where the pom.xml file is).
+- The 'context' which is the directory where you want the Maven build to take place (where the pom.xml file is).
-We pass in an array, 'build-args', for any additional arguments we like to pass to maven.
-We have this parameter to keep the maven-build task as generic as possible so it can be used in any build situation that requires maven.
+- An array, 'buildArgs', is used for any additional arguments to pass to Maven.
+This parameter is to keep the maven-build task as generic as possible so it can be used in any build situation that requires Maven.
-We then finally pass in the command we want to use such as 'deploy' or 'install'
+- The command to use in the build such as 'deploy' or 'install'.

-We pull and use the offical maven image from DockerHub in order to perform the maven commands.
+This task uses the offical Maven image from DockerHub in order to perform the Maven commands.

 ### maven-gpg

 The Maven build uses the Maven GPG Plugin to sign all of the built artifacts using GnuPG.
 The maven-gpg task uses the GnuPG CLI to put the correct secrets in place for the Maven GPG Plugin to use during the maven-build task.
+This task uses the ExternalSecret mavengpg.

-The first step makes a new directory within the provided working directory.
+1. The first step makes a new directory within the provided working directory.

-We then perform gpg commands to import the passphrase and gpg key.
+1. The second step performs a gpg command to import the passphrase and gpg key.

-In the last step, we copy

- uses the ExternalSecret 'mavengpg' and maybe have a path to the yaml? maven-gpg task pulls out two bits of data (passphrase and gpg key) from our IBM Cloud Secrets Manager and puts them into a settings.xml file, for the Maven GPG Plugin to use.
+1. In the last step, the settings.xml from the mavengpg secret that has been populated with the galasa.passphrase is copied and put in the directory made in the first step.

+Parameters:
+- The context which is the directory to store the settings.xml for use by a Maven build.

-This task uses the custom gpg image stored in [harbor](harbor.galasa.dev/common/gpg) to perform gpg commands.
+This task uses the custom gpg image stored in [harbor](https://harbor.galasa.dev/harbor/projects/5/repositories/gpg/artifacts-tab) to perform gpg commands.
-We also use the offical busybox image from DockerHub to perform Unix commands.
+This task also uses the offical busybox image from DockerHub to perform Unix commands.

 ### recycle-deployment

-This task performs a kubernetes rolling restart of the given deployment which shuts down and restarts each container in the deployment one by one.
+1. This task performs a kubernetes rolling restart of the given deployment which shuts down and restarts each container in the deployment one by one.
-It then outputs the status of the rolling restart #######after 3 minutes of waiting########
+1. It then outputs the status of the rolling restart.
+If no status is returned within 3 minutes, it will timeout.

 Parameters:
-This task takes the deployment name that we want to perform the rollout restart commands on.
+- This task takes the deployment name to perform the rollout restart commands on.

-We pull the custom kubectl image that is stored in [harbor](harbor.galasa.dev/common/kubectl).
-We use the image that is tagged with main as we know this is the latest working version of this image.
+This task uses the custom kubectl image that is stored in [harbor](https://harbor.galasa.dev/harbor/projects/5/repositories/kubectl/artifacts-tab).